This story was published in May 2018.

-Researchers from the University of Alabama at Birmingham recently conducted a study to determine why hair loses its pigment.
+Researchers from the University of Alabama at Birmingham conducted a study to determine why hair loses its pigment.

 To find out, researchers examined mice.
 They specifically monitored how the immune system’s response to attacks affects the MITF gene, a protein that helps melanocytes function properly.
 Melanocytes are the cells responsible for melanin, which gives our eyes, skin and hair its color.